 Should a parent/guardian request that their child be withdrawn from RE, we will endeavour to communicate clearly the place of RE within a broad and balanced curriculum to ensure that they are in possession of all the necessary information before confirming their decision.
-However, we will not attempt to persuade them to alter their decision.
+However, we will not attempt to persuade them to alter their decision and will make alternative provision for their child during RE lessons.
 Any queries regarding withdrawal from RE should be directed to the Deputy Headteacher (curriculum lead) in the first instance, and thereafter to the Headteacher.